Keller-Michael/christmas_2021/README.md

 # :christmas_tree: Christmas fun for the SAP Community

 Santa Claus is taking a nap.
 He doesn't dream of a winter wonderland, but of a maze.
-In this maze, 3 elves and 4 Christmas tree balls have been lost.
+In this maze, 3 elves and 6 Christmas tree balls have been lost.
 Can Santa find them all?

+For the math cracks among the players: Minimizes Santa's number of steps to the smallest amount required.
+And please don't ask me the number, I have no idea ...

 # Game elements

-:green_square: wood, Santa can't go through there<br>
+:green_square: wood, Santa can't go through wood<br>
-:sparkle: secret wall, Santa can go through it<br>
+:sparkle: secret wall, Santa can go through the secret wall<br>
-:black_large_square: way, Santa can go on it<br>
+:black_large_square: path, Santa can go on it<br>
 :blue_square: water, Santa can't walk on water<br>
 :red_circle: one of the lost Christmas tree balls<br>
 :large_orange_diamond: one of the lost Christmas elves<br>